A practical playbook for faculty, staff, and administrators — 2026 edition

 Comprehensive

-Include all relevant educational information: learning objectives, student background, pedagogical strategies, and institutional requirements.
+Include all relevant information: learning or work objectives, user background, institutional standards, and policy requirements.

 L